danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 **Keep refactoring phases small:** Each phase was one conceptual change.
 When a regression appeared, the cause was obvious because there was only one thing that could have caused it.
 A 7-phase refactor with 9 screenshots per phase is 63 comparison points, but each comparison is against a narrow, well-defined change.

 **Use a capable model:** The original CSS (and entire project) was built with a free-tier Copilot model through casual vibe coding.
 That model was fine for generating working code on demand.
 But it couldn't hold the architectural picture in mind, reason about cascade behavior across files, or identify the root cause of a visual regression from a screenshot.
-Using Claude Code — a paid subscription with a more capable model — made a meaningful difference at every step.
+Using a paid Claude Code subscription made a significant difference.

-## Why not a dedicated visual regression tool?
+## Visual regression tool?

 One question worth addressing: why use AI for the diffing step at all, rather than a dedicated visual regression tool?